Everyone visiting the capital of Ireland should take at least ONE day trip from Dublin!

 Keen hikers and nature lovers should be sure not to miss a day trip to the striking Wicklow Mountains National Park during their time in Ireland.
 Located just south of the Irish capital, Wicklow is bustling with striking foliage, varying wildlife and beautiful lakes and landscapes.

 The Lough Bray lakes are situated just off the R115 Military Road only 30 minutes outside the city, making it a perfect day trip.
 A short walk from the road will take you to the lakeside of Lough Bray Upper.
-The shoreside walk around the lake is beautiful, and those seeking a longer hike you can walk up to Eagle Crag viewpoint by nearby sister lake, Lough Bray Lower.
+The shoreside walk around the lake is beautiful, and for those seeking a longer hike you can walk up to Eagle Crag viewpoint by nearby sister lake, Lough Bray Lower.
 In summer you can swim in the lakes, and deer are often spotted nearby.

 Allow at least 2-3 hours to enjoy the Lough Bray lakes if you want to hike around them, be sure to take walking boots and a packed lunch.
 If you start early, you may have enough time to explore more of the National Park, including the nearby Sally Gap, Glenmacnass Waterfall, and the beautiful area of Glendalough in the south of the park.